For daily wit & wisdom, sign up for the Almanac newsletter.

 Why Was Valentine Killed?

 In 1969, the Roman Catholic Church removed St. Valentine from the General Roman Calendar because of the lack of reliable information about him.
-However, the church still recognizes St. Valentine is a saint.
+However, the church still recognizes St. Valentine as a saint.
 He is the Patron Saint of affianced couples, bee keepers, engaged couples, happy marriages, love, lovers, and young people.
-He is represented in pictures with birds and roses and his feast day is celebrated on February 14.
+He is represented in pictures with birds and roses, and his feast day is celebrated on February 14.

 The Middle Ages and Romance